Saber-Class Tank – Unit Guide (Legion 2.6)

 TX-130 Saber Tank

-TX-130 Saber Tank - Unit Guide 1
+Saber-Class Tank - Unit Guide (Legion 2.6) 1

 Defense.
-Coming with 9 wounds protected by Armor and red saves the Saber Tank can be a tough target to take down.
-There’s also the key word Outmaneuver on the Saber Tank, which allows dodge tokens to be spent to cancel critical results.
-This is especially good on an armored vehicle as it can cancel random crits rolled by non-impact pools easily, as well as cancelling Pierce or Lethal shots.
+Coming with 9 wounds protected by Armor 5 and red saves the Saber Tank can be a tough target to take down.
+There’s also the keyword Outmaneuver on the Saber Tank, which allows dodge tokens to be spent to cancel critical results.
+This is especially good on an armored vehicle as it can cancel random crits rolled by non-impact pools easily, as well as canceling Pierce or Lethal shots.
 You can also give the Saber surge tokens to raise its save even more.
 One huge defensive weakness is its 270 degree weak point.
 Do all you can to avoid letting your opponent shoot into your side or rear arc, or your Saber will start taking damage.
 Overall, the Saber Tank can be made to be the hardest heavy unit in the game to kill by far.

 Upgrades